polym8th/Harvest/README.md

 ### Features

-- Index page
+- **Index Page**
-    -  The site visitor can read free articles from the front page, to sample the articles before registering to the Harvest Platform.
+    - The site visitor can read articles in full with unrestricted guest access to sample content before registering on the Harvest Platform.
+    - There are articles whereby the content is abridged for registered users only.
+The visitor can click on the register button to sign up.

-- Register page
+- **Register Page**
-    - An entry for your email, first name, last name and password is included for user registration.
+    - Users must enter their email, first name, last name, and password for registration.
-    - Password validation is utilised to ensure that the password is secure.
-This is integrated with Crispy forms.
+    - Password validation is implemented to ensure security, integrated with Crispy Forms.

-- Creator Dashboard
+- **Creator Dashboard**
-    - Here you can create article, view published articles, manage your account and logout.
+    - Creators can create articles, add related events, view published articles, manage their accounts, and log out.
-    - In the navigation menu
+    - **Navigation Menu:**
-    -  Dashboard - the user arrives at the front page of the dashboard.
+        - **Dashboard** - The user arrives at the front page of the dashboard.
-    -  Create article - allows creator (users) to create and publish and article.
-They can add the title and content.
+        - **Create Article** - Allows authenticated users with the 'creator' role to create and publish an article by adding a title and content.
+        - **Add an Event** - Beneath the "Create Article" form, users can add an event related to the article.
-    -  Upload Image - Image png, jpegs and webp can be uploaded to be displayed in the article above the text.
+        - **Upload Image** - Supports PNG, JPEG, and WebP formats.
+The uploaded image will be displayed above the article text.
-    -  Published - Allows creator (users) to see the article that has been published.
-In addition, they can update and delete articles from the published page.
-The article is identified to the user who created it, so they have access privileges to delete the article they created only.
-A Superuser can delete and update all articles.
+        - **Published** - Allows creators to view their published articles.
+They can update or delete their own articles.
+            - Articles are identified by the user who created them, giving them exclusive deletion rights.
+            - Superusers can update and delete all articles.
-    -  Manage account
+        - **Manage Account**
-        - Users can update their account details; First Name, Last Name and Email.
+            - Users can update their first name, last name, and email.
-        - Users can delete their account / cancel their subscription.
+            - Users can delete their account or cancel their subscription.
-    -  Logout
-        - The creator (user) can log out of the Creator Dashboard.
+        - **Logout** - The creator (user) can log out of the Creator Dashboard.

-- General User Dashboard
+- **General User Dashboard**
-    - In the navigation menu
+    - **Navigation Menu:**
-    -  Dashboard - the user arrives at the front page of the dashboard.
+        - **Dashboard** - The user arrives at the front page of the dashboard.
-    -  View article - allows registered users to view published articles.
+        - **View Article** - Allows registered users to view published articles.
-    -  Manage account
+        - **Manage Account**
-        - Users can update their account details; first name, last name and email.
+            - Users can update their first name, last name, and email.
-        - Users can delete their account/cancel their subscription.
+            - Users can delete their account or cancel their subscription.
-     - Logout
-        - The user can log out of the General Dashboard.
+        - **Logout** - The user can log out of the General Dashboard.

 ### UX WireFrames